Tevinthuku/game-station/README.md

 /pkg/gamestationnetwork

 - This workspace/directory holds the user account's service.
 Playstation offers something similar, but in a broader sense.
-In that a Sony account which can be used for other Sony products can also be used in the Playstation network context.
+In that a Sony account is used for other  Sony products can also be used in the Playstation network context.
 Since this is a small repo focused only on only Playstation like services, I chose to have gamestation_network house the user accounts.

 /pkg/gamestationplus